Orly Airport

 Before the opening of CDG in 1974, Orly was the main airport of Paris.
-Even with the shift of most international traffic to CDG, Orly remains the busiest French airport for domestic traffic and the second busiest French airport overall in passenger traffic, with 33,123,027 passengers in 2024.
+Even with the shift of most international traffic to CDG, Orly remains the busiest French airport for domestic traffic and the second busiest French airport overall in passenger traffic, with 34,928,909 passengers in 2025.
+It is served by Aéroport d'Orly station of the Paris Metro.

 Location

 Orly Airport covers 15.3 km2 of land.
-The airport area, including terminals and runways, spans over two départements and seven communes:
+The airport area, including terminals and runways, spans over two departments and seven communes: